steventrouble/EfficientZero/deploying_cloud.md

 # Deploying on Cloud

-I'm using Paperspace to deploy this.
+I usedambdalabs to deploy this.

 ## Set up the machine

-Create new Paperspace ML-in-a-box machine.
+Create a new machine.
 Then run:

 ```
 sudo apt update